sullo/copy-for/README.md

         "ua": "Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:132.0) Gecko/20100101 Firefox/132.0"
 ```

-Add or change any flags as you like.
+Change any flags to suit your needs.

-New arbitrary commands can be added using the "Add Command" button in the config panel.
+New commands can be added using the "Add Command" button in the config panel.